 2nd year PhD

 - April - declare third committee member

-- April 15 – submit a set of five exam questions for both the major and minor field exams to the supervisor for consideration
+- April 15 – submit a set of five exam questions for each field exam to the supervisor for consideration

-- Students receive exam questions for each exam (major and minor) on the first day oftheir exam weeks.
+- Students receive exam questions for each exam on the first day of their exam weeks

 - NOTE: If students wish, the exam time can be extended through the weekend until Sunday, 11.59pm.